smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 “It’s just all you think about at a certain part of the day,” says Ali, who was pursuing a graduate degree in computational linguistics at the time.
 They talked about the famous [Virgin Mary grilled cheese](http://www.slate.com/articles/news_and_politics/explainer/2004/11/the_28k_sandwich_that_grew_no_mold.html) that had sold for $28,000 on eBay and about the [transcendent toaster kit](https://www.youtube.com/watch?v=KC-SdzjxzUE) that conjures the image of Jesus with every slice.
 They thought, what if we did that with thousands of images?
 It’d be like a flipbook, but instead of paper they’d use stop motion animation and crispy bread, one image per slice.

-Within five days of that initial conversation, Nadeem came to Ali’s office in MIT’s Suess-like Stata Center and said, “Hey man, do you have time for a conference call?”
+Within five days of that initial conversation, Nadeem came to Ali’s office in MIT’s Seuss-like Stata Center and said, “Hey man, do you have time for a conference call?”

 “Sure.
 Who are we talking to?”
 Ali asked.

 “OK Go,” Nadeem said, referring to the Grammy-award-winning band known for dancing on treadmills in their video [“Here It Goes Again.”](%E2%80%9CHere It Goes Again.%E2%80%9D)

-And just like that they were talking on the phone with Damian Kalush, the band’s lead singer.
+And just like that, they were talking on the phone with Damian Kalush, the band’s lead singer.
 Nadeem, who was in a MIT biological engineering graduate program, had contacted him through a friend of a friend.
 “That’s the kind of guy he is—pretty aggressive,” says Ali, sitting in front of three seven-foot-tall LiteBrites in the new workshop.

 “We didn’t really have an idea of how it would look or even how you would do it.
 It was just an idea,” Ali says.
 “I really have to give Nadeem credit, because he took it and he ran with it.”